George Dudley: 1960 Winter Olympics

-Personal life
+Personal life and death

 Dudley became a member of Caledonian Lodge 249, the local Masonic lodge in 1915.
 He married Lulu Gidley in 1921.
 The couple never had children.
 He served 49 years on the Simcoe East riding association, and was affiliated with the Progressive Conservative Party of Ontario.
 He was a member of St. Paul's United Church in Midland, a member of the Orange Order in Canada, and chairman of the local Victory Bond committee in 1945.

-Death

 Dudley had a stroke on May 6, 1960, and died on May 8, at St. Andrew's hospital in Midland.
 He was interred in the family plot with his parents at Lakeview Cemetery in Midland.

 At the time of his death, Dudley was expected to become the next president of the IIHF.
 Robert Lebel who was a past-president of the CAHA, succeeded Dudley as vice-president of the IIHF and became president in July 1960.
 Gordon Juckes who was the CAHA president at the time, succeeded Dudley as secretary-manager of the CAHA when the position became a full-time paid role.